AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 Pattern Providers come in 3 different variants: normal, directional, and flat/[subpart](../ae2-mechanics/cable-subparts.md).
 This affects which specific sides they push ingredients to, receive items from, and provide a network connection to.

-*   Normal pattern providers push ingredients to all sides, receive inputs from all sides, and, like most AE2 machines, act like a cable providing network connection to all sides.
+* Normal pattern providers push ingredients to all sides, receive inputs from all sides, and, like most AE2 machines, act like a cable providing [network connections](../ae2-mechanics/me-network-connections.md) to all sides.

 * Directional pattern providers are made by using a <ItemLink id="certus_quartz_wrench" /> on a normal pattern provider to change its direction.
-They only push ingredients to the selected side, receive inputs from all sides, and specifically don't provide a network connection on the selected side.
+They only push ingredients to the selected side, receive inputs from all sides, and specifically don't provide a
+  [network connection](../ae2-mechanics/me-network-connections.md) on the selected side.
 This allows them to push to AE2 machines without connecting networks, if you want to make a subnetwork.

 * Flat pattern providers are [cable subparts](../ae2-mechanics/cable-subparts.md), and so multiple can be placed on the same cable, allowing for compact setups.
-    They act similar to the selected side on a directional pattern provider, providing patterns, receiving inputs, and **not** providing a network connection on their face.
+    They act similar to the selected side on a directional pattern provider, providing patterns, receiving inputs, and **not** providing a [network connection](../ae2-mechanics/me-network-connections.md) on their face.

 Pattern providers can be swapped between normal and flat in a crafting grid.